studiowolf/sw-ready/README.md

 1. Add plugin to your plugin folder
 2. Activate
-3. Check out api.php for the possibilities
+3. Check out `api.php` for the API possibilities
+4. Check out the branding options in `sw-ready.php` or use the filter explained below
 4. Enjoy!

 ## Good to know